-In this guide, I want to talk to you all about the experience, how you can do the Sydney Bridge Climb and show you just how gutted you’ll be if you missed out.
+In this guide, I want to talk to you all about the experience, how you can do the Sydney Bridge Climb, and show you just how gutted you’ll be if you miss this attraction during your visit.

 Although it’s pretty hard to miss the Sydney Harbour Bridge itself, it can be pretty hard to miss the entrance to the Harbour Bridge Climb.

 So the most simple way to get there is to head to Circular Quay and walk around by Wharf 6, where you’ll often see a humungous ferry parked up.
 Make your way around to The Rocks which is located underneath the Sydney Harbour Bridge itself.